MartinHaeusler/chronos/org.chronos.chronograph/readme.md

 About ChronoGraph
 =================

 ChronoGraph is one of the major components of [Chronos](https://github.com/MartinHaeusler/chronos).
-It is a versioned graph database and an implementation of the [Apache TinkerPop AP](https://tinkerpop.apache.org/).
+It is a versioned graph database and an official implementation of the [Apache TinkerPop AP](https://tinkerpop.apache.org/).
 As with all Chronos Components, ChronoGraph is written in 100% pure Java and should run in any environment supported by JRE 1.8 or later.

 Feature Highlights